KatharaFramework/Kathara/README.md

 Being based on Netkit, all previous [tools](http://wiki.netkit.org/index.php/Download_Contributions) still work.
 In particular we suggest [Netkit Lab Generator](https://github.com/Kidel/Netkit-Lab-Generator), a GUI that allows the easy creation of a lab configuration and the visualization of its network topology.
 ![Netkit Lab Generator](https://raw.githubusercontent.com/Kidel/Netkit-Lab-Generator/master/images/screencapture-201801143.png)

-## Installation

-Check the [Wiki](https://github.com/KatharaFramework/Kathara/wiki) for the installation guide.

 ## Provided Docker Images
 A list of the Docker images we provided can be found at [this page](https://hub.docker.com/u/kathara/) in the Docker Hub.